NemetschekAllplan/PythonPartsExamples/README.md

 # PythonParts Examples

-Example PythonParts for better understanding of Allplan Python API and PythonParts framework
+Example PythonParts for better understanding of ALLPLAN Python API and PythonParts framework

 This repository is an integral part of the Documentation of the PythonParts Framework available on [pythonparts.allplan.com](https://pythonparts.allplan.com/latest).